Mendeley: how can you cite while you write?

 Bibliography

-Mendeley will not automatically generate a bibliography at the end of your document.
+Mendeley won't automatically generate a bibliography at the end of your document.
 To insert your bibliography, follow these steps:

 • Open your article in a local Word file.

-• Place the cursor where you want to add you bibliography.
+• Place the cursor where you want to add your bibliography.

 • Go to References > Mendeley Cite.